blake-marsh/GARCH_replication/README.txt

 spgarch_ox.py runs the Spline-GARCH model for Nasdaq data from Laurent (2012).

-midas_garch_egs.py runs the MIDAS-GARCH model for fixed window regressions on daily S&P 500 returns
+midas_garch_egs.py runs the GARCH-MIDAS model for fixed window regressions on daily S&P 500 returns